Prospective Students

 - New thoughts about your research topic or the related;

-- There will be a PROBATIONAEY period of one semester for every newcomer.
+- There will be an ENTRANCE ASSESSMENT and a PROBATIONARY period of one semester for every newcomer.

 - Principle of authorship: